wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-deploy-microsoft-teams/includes/3-understand-teams-management-tools.md

 ## Microsoft 365 Defender portal and Microsoft 365 compliance center

 The Microsoft 365 Defender portal and Microsoft 365 compliance center are designed to help you manage compliance features across Microsoft 365 for your organization, including Teams.
 Links to existing SharePoint and Exchange compliance features bring together compliance capabilities across Microsoft 365.
 To use the Microsoft 365 Defender portal, you must either be assigned the global administrator role or have been assigned to one or more Microsoft 365 Defender portal role groups by a global administrator.

+## Knowledge check<br>

+Choose the best response for the following question.
+Then select “Check your answers.”